Anaemia in IBD

 • Anaemia is common in people with IBD.

-• Anaemia means you don’t have enough health red blood cells to carry oxygen around your body.
+• Anaemia means you don’t have enough healthy red blood cells to carry oxygen around your body.

-• Common causes in IBD include losing blood, having chronic disease, and poor absorption or not eating enough iron, vitamin B12 and folate.
+• Common causes of anaemia in IBD include losing blood, having chronic disease, and poor absorption or not eating enough iron, vitamin B12 or folate.

-This dietary resource developed by DECCAN provides general dietary information on anaemia in Inflammatory Bowel Disease (IBD).
+This dietary resource developed by GI DREAM provides general dietary information on anaemia in Inflammatory Bowel Disease (IBD).

 If you have Crohn’s disease or ulcerative colitis, your risk of developing anaemia is increased.
-Anaemia develops when the level of red blood cells in your blood are too low or not working properly.
+Anaemia develops you do not have enough red blood cells in your blood, or when they do not work properly.

 Common types of anaemia experienced by people with IBD